mikiisz/p4runtime-in-action/README.md

 Congratulations, your setup is finished.

-### Automated setup
+### 1.4 Automated setup

-For future works, to make your life easier, you can use a one liner to automate the setup of above steps.
-To simply run steps #1, #2, #3 to build your P4 environment run:
+For future works, to make your life easier, you can use this oneliners to automate the setup of above steps:

 ```
+docker-compose -f docker-compose.automated.yml run mininet

 docker-compose -f docker-compose.automated.yml run shell
 ```